tarunprabhu11/Real-time-Leaderboard/README.md

 # LeaderBoard API

-This project is a backend system for a real-time leaderboard service that ranks users based on their scores in various games or activities.
+This project is a backend system for a real-time leaderboard service that ranks users based on their scores in various games or activities, built with RESTful APIs.
 The system provides user authentication, score submission, real-time leaderboard updates, and user rankings, using Redis sorted sets to efficiently manage and query the leaderboard.

 ## Features
 - **User Authentication**: Users can register and log in using JWT tokens for secure API access.